-At the time of its making, many wine critics had vested interests in the wines and their performance on the market.
-This is not to say he is the sole authority on wine and their ranking.
-There are many excellent Sommeliers who give well-informed reviews on the wines; Jancis Robinson, Karen McNeil and James Suckling come to mind.
+When Parker created the wine rating system, many wine critics had vested interests in the wines and their performance on the market.
+As a result, Robert Parker was the sole authority on wine and its ranking.
+However, many excellent sommeliers continually offer well-informed reviews on the wines; Jancis Robinson, Karen McNeil, Keith Wallace, and James Suckling offer excellent wine reviews.

-Away from these individual views, reputable wine magazines often gather panels of Master Sommeliers and Masters of Wine to blind taste these wines and score them.
-During these tastings, the wines are often judged blind (with the bottles covered) to ensure transparency.
+Another way to reach a rating within a wine panel.
+Reputable wine magazines often gather panels of Master Sommeliers and Masters of Wine to blind taste these wines and score them.
+In addition, the wines are often judged blind (with the bottles covered) to ensure transparency.